timmaxw/metacompiler/docs/translation-language.md

 )
 ```

 The declaration gives the name and parameters of the type.
-Naturally, it must end with `:: (type)`.
+Naturally, it must end with `'::' ('type')`.

 The clauses give details about the translation.
 They can be in any order.